How to Find Emotional Stability in an Uncertain World

 Frequent consumption of alcohol is associated with lowered brain volume.
 The functional consequences of this effect can be life-altering in their scope.

-Many people are using alcohol to calm their worries while in quarantine, but this coping strategy can significantly backfire.
-Alcohol’s impact on health is serious: though well known to harm the liver, it also damages the heart, lungs, and pancreas.
-It also affects mood, which can make what’s going on in the world seem even gloomier.
+Many people use alcohol to calm their worries, but this coping strategy can significantly backfire.
+Alcohol’s impact on health is serious: though well known to harm the liver, it also can damage the heart, lungs, and pancreas.
+It also affects mood, which can make what’s going on in your life or the world seem even gloomier.

 7. Outdoor Activities

-Engaging in outdoor activities is important for everyone, especially those who’ve been cooped up for the last several months.
-Exercise can boost blood flow to deliver oxygen and other positive nutrients to the brain.
+Engaging in outdoor activities is important for everyone.
+Exercise can increase blood flow¹ to deliver oxygen and other positive nutrients to the brain.
 Physical activity has also been associated with improved mood and a more optimistic outlook on life.

 Whether you enjoy hiking, biking, or horseback riding, being outdoors has an overall positive effect on vitality.
 Walking can help clear your mind, improve your mood, and burn some calories all at the same time.